KNU Campus

 ❍ July 29 (Tuesday)

-• Lunch: Bibimga, 2F Global Plaza, Kyungpook National University
+• Lunch (starts at 12:10): Bibimga, 2F Global Plaza, Kyungpook National University

 ❍ July 30 (Wednesday)